bytebase/bytebase/docs/writing-guide.md

 >
 > ❌ 2 databases

-5. Specify Roles and Plans at the top of each article if applicable.
-Use `<hint-block type="info">` component to wrap.
+5. Specify roles and plans at the top of each article if applicable.
+Use `<hint-block type="info">` component to wrap the sentence up.

 > ✅
 > This feature is only available for